browserstack/enigma/README.md

 ## What is Enigma?

 Enigma is a web-based internal Access Management Tool that:
-* helps employees get access to various in-house and third-party systems and components like git repositories, cloud machines (via ssh), and dashboards
+* helps employees get access to various in-house and third-party systems and components like git repositories, cloud machines (via ssh), and dashboards.
-* facilitates book-keeping
+* facilitates book-keeping.
-* helps with compliance
+* helps with compliance.
-* manages the inventory of all the tools in one place
+* manages the inventory of all the tools in one place.

 This tool consists of 2 different components: a central web server and pluggable access modules.